 |100% Spelt sourdough||

-This is made from organic ingredients including wholemeal and white spelt flours and Derbyshire honey.
+This is made from wholemeal and white spelt flours and blossom honey.
 It is recommended for customers with an intolerance to the gluten found in modern wheat varieties.

 |Barm bread with Ale||